 I'm fascinated by birth and love hearing others birth stories.
-I'm mainly writing this for myself so I can remember the details and the feelings during this incredible times.
+I'm mainly writing this for myself so I can remember the details and the feelings during this incredible time.
 Birth is one of the most amazing things I've experienced in my lifetime and I'm thankful I've gotten to do it three times.
 Baby B is six months old already and I'm realizing I've already forgotten many of the details of my pregnancy and birth with her but I'm going to try and tell it.

 Baby B was our first child that we actively tried for and had months of disappointing negative pregnancy test.
-I feel for the couples who tried way longer than we did, as the night before I had a positive pregnancy test we had went on a date and I was I was ok to stop trying and happy and thankful for the two beautiful children I had.
+I feel for the couples who tried way longer than we did, as the night before I had a positive pregnancy test we had went on a date and I told Jud I was ok to stop trying and happy and thankful for the two beautiful children I had.
 You can imagine my excitement the next day :).

 I again had Gestational Diabetes with Baby B but had it pretty much managed with diet.
-I really really wanted to experience spontanious labor but had a couple of high blood sugars and pressures and my doctor (who i madly respect and adore) didn't really approve of my plan.
+I really really wanted to experience spontanious labor but had a couple of high blood sugars and pressures and my doctor (who i madly respect and adore) didn't really like my plan.
 Well, after battling SPD for the majority of my pregnancy AND having a husband who became severely immobile when I was 8 months pregnant I decided it was best to listen to my doctor and I was ready to meet Baby Girl.
 We scheduled an induction for 38 weeks.
-My one request for this induction was to birth at the Birth Center at the hospital.
+My one request for this induction was to labor at the Birth Center at the hospital.
 In hind site, it really didn't matter.
 Other than meeting one of my favorite humans (my L&D nurse) I honestly wish I would have been at the hospital for what came after delivery.

 We checked in at 7:00am on October 27th.
 The eve of the 27th and the drive to the hospital were emotional.
 I'm still emotional about this being my last baby.
 Knowing I would never feel baby kicks again and I was about to meet my final baby, it was like i was grieving the experience before it even happened.
 Anyways, I had two pretty much text book inductions that played out very similar - checked into the hospital, took quite awhile to get an IV set, started pitocin, had a moody epidural and had a baby in my arms 12 hours later after very minimal pushing.
 Always followed by a snickers and chipotle guacamole.
 One of my fears was I now had expectations for how I thought this labor and delivery should go based on my previous two and I've always felt when expectations are involved, you set yourself up for disappointment, especially with birth in which you can't control much of anything.

 Once we got the IV in the morning moved pretty slow.
 We were waiting on my OB to come by before we started pitocin so I was essentially just hanging out in the hospital without being in labor at this point.
 We ended up starting pitocin around 10am so we could get the show on the road.
 My goal was to have a baby before my nurse was off.
 The next couple hours were still pretty chill, I was up peeing every 10 minutes.
 At one point I thought my water had broke on my way to the bathroom but the baby had just kicked me and caused me to pee on the ground.
-I'd like to tell you thats the first time I've cleaned up my own pee but the story of this pregnancy was peeing myself a lot sooo....
+I'd like to tell you thats the first time I've cleaned up my own pee but the story of this pregnancy was peeing myself a lot.
 Aspen told me at one point she was going to pray that she didn't pee when she sneezed like I did.

 Around lunch my doctor came by to check on me and hung around for awhile.
 We were watching my contractions and he said I wasn't in enough pain yet so he was going to go ahead and break my water.
 I had told myself I wasn't going to have my water broken again but I did lol.
 The things I wanted on paper vs. the things I was fine with in the moment were very different.
 Speaking of which, I had brought my camera to the hospital with the intention of photographing the birth from my perspective.
 I had used this time to grab a couple of shots and get the camera ready for when it was action time.
 However, when it was action time I wanted nothing to do with my camera.
 I still regret this decision.